CAGS/ProQuest- Distinguished Dissertation Awards & John Leyerle-CIFAR Prize for Interdisciplinary Research

 The CAGS/ProQuest Distinguished Dissertation Awards annually present two awards:

-1) fine arts, humanities and social sciences; and
+1) arts, humanities and social sciences; and

 2) engineering, medical sciences and natural sciences.